 His practice encompasses most of cardiology, with many of his patients having had life-threatening cardiac issues, such as shock, end-stage heart failure, or multi-organ system failure.
 He also has an interest in caring for pregnant women with cardiovascular disease, including those with severe preeclampsia, and his clinical research efforts focus on the effects of preeclampsia on the cardiovascular system.
 Additionally, his other research areas of interest include critical care issues affecting cardiac patients and studying innovations in medical education.

 Dr. Zakaria is heavily involved in medical education and serves as an educator for students, residents, fellows, and staff.
 He served as a JHUSOM Colleges Advisor for 10 years and was responsible for teaching and mentoring a cohort of medical students during their time in medical school.
 In his role as an Associate Program Director for the JHBMC Internal Medicine Residency Program, he has helped to increase the JHBMC Internal Medicine residency program’s nationally-recognized reputation for excellence by championing curricular innovations, resident scholarly work, and resident academic careers.
 He also is a Core Faculty member for the JHH Osler Internal Medicine residency program and for the Johns Hopkins Cardiovascular Disease fellowship.
 As a result of his efforts in education, he has been honored with multiple teaching awards, including the Outstanding Achievement in Teaching Award from the Johns Hopkins Institute for Excellence in Education.

 Dr. Zakaria earned his undergraduate degree from the Pennsylvania State University, his medical degree from Jefferson Medical College, and his master of public health degree from the University of Maryland.
 He trained at Thomas Jefferson University Hospital in Internal Medicine and also practiced there as a faculty attending for one year.
 He then completed a fellowship in Cardiovascular Disease at the University of Maryland and subsequently a Critical Care Medicine fellowship at the University of California San Francisco.
-He joined the Johns Hopkins faculty in 2008, and is board certified in Internal Medicine, Cardiovascular Disease, and Critical Care Medicine.
+He joined the Johns Hopkins faculty in 2008.